LED control has never been easier – setup WLED with Home Assistant and the web installer in 5 minutes

 Simple yet powerful

-Select the right type and amount of LEDs in the WLED settings
+and set the right LED type and amount of LEDs

 This whole setup process is so very easy and literally takes a couple of minutes yet enables you to build awesome automations and make your smart home even better.
 The hardware here is cheap (Mini D1 is about 2-5€, + LED strip and power supply) and for shorter LED strips you can even power them directly from the D1 mini board (there is a configurable auto brightness limit for safer operation).